gpietrop/PPCon/README.md

 # PPCon 1.0: Biogeochemical Argo Profile Prediction with 1D Convolutional Networks

-Python implementation for paper "PPCon 1.0: Biogeochemical Argo Profile Prediction with 1D Convolutional Networks":
+Python implementation for paper "PPCon 1.0: Biogeochemical Argo Profile Prediction with 1D Convolutional Networks", Geoscientific Model Development - 2024:
-Gloria Pietropolli, Luca Manzoni, and Gianpiero Cossarini

 ## Abstract
 Effective observation of the ocean is vital for studying and assessing the state and evolution of the marine ecosystem, and for evaluating the impact of human activities.
 However, obtaining comprehensive oceanic measurements across temporal and spatial scales and for different biogeochemical variables remains challenging.
-Autonomous oceanographic instruments, such as Biogeochemical (BCG) Argo profiling floats, have helped expand our ability to obtain subsurface and deep ocean measurements, but measuring biogeochemical variables such as nutrient concentration still remains more demanding and expensive than measuring physical variables.
+Autonomous oceanographic instruments, such as Biogeochemical (BGC) Argo profiling floats, have helped expand our ability to obtain subsurface and deep-ocean measurements, but measuring biogeochemical variables such as nutrient concentration still remains more demanding and expensive than measuring physical variables.
-Therefore, developing methods to estimate marine biogeochemical variables from high-frequency measurements becomes necessary.
+Therefore, developing methods to estimate marine biogeochemical variables from high-frequency measurements is very much needed.
-Current Neural Network (NN) models developed for this task are based on a Multilayer Perceptron (MLP) architecture, trained over punctual pairs of input-output features.
+Current Neural Network (NN) models developed for this task are based on a Multilayer Perceptron (MLP) architecture, trained over point-wise pairs of input-output features.
-Thus, MLPs lack awareness of the typical shape of biogeochemical variable profiles they aim to infer, resulting in irregularities such as jumps and gaps when used for the prediction of vertical profiles.
+Although MLPs can produce smooth outputs if the inputs change smoothly, Convolutional Neural Networks (CNNs) are inherently designed to handle profile data effectively.
-In this study, we evaluate the effectiveness of a one-dimensional Convolutional Neural Network (1D CNN) model for predicting nutrient profiles, leveraging the typical shape of vertical profiles of a variable as a prior constraint during training.
+In this study, we present a novel one-dimensional (1D) CNN model to predict profiles leveraging the typical shape of vertical profiles of a variable as a prior constraint during training.
-We will present a novel model named PPCon (Predict Profiles Convolutional), which is trained over a dataset containing BCG Argo float measurements, for the prediction of nitrate, chlorophyll, and Backscattering (bbp700) starting from date, geolocation, temperature, salinity, and oxygen.
+In particular, the Predict Profiles Convolutional (PPCon) model predicts nitrate, chlorophyll and backscattering (bbp700) starting from the date, geolocation, and temperature, salinity, and oxygen profiles.
-The effectiveness of the model is then accurately validated by presenting both quantitative metrics and visual representations of the predicted profiles.
-Our proposed approach proves capable of overcoming the limitations of MLPs, resulting in smooth and accurate profile predictions.
+Its effectiveness is demonstrated using a robust BGC-Argo dataset collected in the Mediterranean Sea for training and validation.
+Results, which include quantitative metrics and visual representations, prove the capability of PPCon to produce smooth and accurate profile predictions improving previous MLP applications.

 ## Instructions

-Code runs with python 3.8.5 on Ubuntu 20.04, after installing the following requirements:
+The code runs with Python 3.8.5 on Ubuntu 20.04 and macOS.
+Install the required packages using:

 ```bash
 pip install -r requirements.txt